 - two copies of the passport information pages, latest Student Pass page and last Malaysian entry-stamp page

-- a Programme Completion letter (if you have completed a programme) or a withdrawal form (if discontinuing your course)
+- a completion form (if you have completed a programme) or a withdrawal form (if discontinuing your course)

 - your departing air ticket (if leaving Malaysia)